phaustin/quantecon-example/book/docs/numba.md

 qe.toc()
 ```

-Next let\'s implement a Numba version, which is easy
+Next let's implement a Numba version, which is easy

 ```{code-cell} ipython3
 from numba import jit